esemsc-av1824/Introduction/README.md

 - Exploring applications of **machine learning in sustainable energy**.
 - **Networking** with professionals and researchers in both the energy and tech spaces.

----

-Thanks for stopping by!
-Feel free to reach out for collaboration, or just to chat about data science, engineering, and career transitions. 😊

----

-This README showcases your skills, background, and active interests while creating a personal connection with visitors.
-Let me know if there’s anything you’d like to add or adjust!